jtaylor100/jtaylor100.github.io/about.markdown

 title: About Josh
 ---

-I am a software developer, recently graduated, trying to progress himself as a professional.
-My personal technology interests lie in [functional programming][] with languages such as [Lisp][] and [Haskell][].

 ![Me drinking some tea in [Hebden Bridge][], April 2018](/images/josh.png)

+I am a software developer, trying to develop himself as a professional.

 I was raised in [Barrington][], Cambridgeshire in the English countryside.
 My ideal Saturday is enjoying a caffeinated breakfast with friends.